paullovvik/ovia/README.md

 Achievements that require a particular sequence of events to unlock will be referred to as "Progressive" events.
 These events will require some storage until the sequence of events either successfully results in an achievement or fails to do so.
 This event memory can be purged regularly of events that fall outside of a timeline deemed interesting for the purposes of partner integrations.
 When an event comes in that may be part of the desired pattern, a quick evaluation can be made to determine if the achievement has been unlocked.

-# Missing from the implementation
+# Missing from the implementation and shortcomings
 * I didn't implement any storage, though I did assume there would be a SQL database behind the application.
 * The event receiever - this is the part of the system that receives a single event from SQS and uses the EventFactory to instantiate an Event instance of the appropriate class:
 <pre>